Category: Rapture (Page 1 of 4)

 By Steven J. Hogan

-In the last 20 years or so, scientists have been trying to develop a machine-enhanced body.
-I’m talking about transhumanism, the use of nanotechnology, genetic engineering, artificial intelligence, etc. to augment a person’s physical and mental capabilities.
+Have you heard how scientists are trying to develop a machine-enhanced body?
+I’m talking about transhumanism, and the use of nanotechnology, genetic engineering, artificial intelligence, etc. to augment a person’s physical and mental capabilities.
 Many scientists, humanists, and philosophers believe that improving people in this way is the answer to many of their problems.
 While I’m not dismissing some of these developments, I must say that I’m extremely concerned about the overall direction of transhumanism.

 You see, unbelievers involved in this technology have turned away from God, have rejected His creation of man, and have little to no understanding of the human soul.
 Their definition of life is terribly messed up and eternally flawed.
 It seems these people are trying to postpone death by creating a new man in their own image, their own superman or, might I say, their own god.